 Our full-day trip begins in Milltown, behind our base, and takes you downstream through 14 scenic miles of lower Blue River.
 This trip is much more remote and will take between 5 and 7 hours.
 Time varies based upon river conditions (see below) and your personal pace - you may take longer to fish, picnic, swim, or explore gravel bars and islands.

 Our full-day, 14 mile trip, is NOT recommended for beginners or children under the age of 12.
 RESERVATIONS MUST BE MADE FOR THIS TRIP

 Guests should be 12 years of age or older.
 If you have a child younger than 12 and are not part of a scout troop, please call us prior to making your reservation.

 This trip is geared for paddling enthusiasts.
 You will enjoy all Blue River offers including rapids, islands, sand bars, nature, wildlife, cave views, and springs with the added two bonuses: more rapids and more of a work out.
 Sightseeing varies based on river conditions and time of year.

 Your journey will end at the ruins of Rothrock’s Mill.
 The take out is 300 feet on the left past the only bridge you go under.
 Once you have completed your trip, a bus or van will pick you up based upon the pick-up time you chose.

 Conditions and trip duration varies with water level and season.
-Depending on water levels and season, launch time closes between 11 and 12.
+Depending on water levels and season, launch time closes at 11.
 Because of the length of the trip, it is important to begin this trip early in the day.